LaminarIR/framework/README.md

 are named, which enables a compiler to shift data channel management from run-time to compile-time.

-The compiler for LaminarIR is written in Python that generates C code for a given LaminarIR program.
+The compiler for LaminarIR is written in Python and generates C code for a given LaminarIR program.
 Currently, LaminarIR has only a single front-end that translates StreamIt to LaminarIR.